vishalsingha/Microsoft-Maleware-Classification/README.md

 * Feature Selection.
      * I have used lightGBM feature importance for the feature selection method.

-Model :
+* Model :

    * All the machine learning models were trid for the classification task on .bytes and .asm files seperatly and later combining them to see the results.
-    * **LightGBM performed best giving LOGLOSS : 0.009.**
+   * Finally, <b>LightGBM performed best giving LOGLOSS : 0.009.</b>

 ## What I learnt from this task?

 * Handiling such a large amount of compressed data (256 GB nearly) with the limited resources for processing.
 * Using custom implementation when the data don't fit into ram.
-* Using **parallel programming** to inhance the speed for feature extraction.
+* Using <b>parallel programming</b> to inhance the speed for feature extraction.
 * Advanced feature extraction and feature selection techniques.